School

 Our Main Purpose

 Our main priority is standards of learning and achievement across the curriculum as a whole for all our students.
 To achieve this we work in partnership with other local schools and the wider community to share resources and develop good practice.
-As a Specialist School for the Arts, we aim to promote an educational climate which is creative and expressive, inclusive, technological, vocational and relevant to the needs of all our students across the ability range.
+As a Specialist School for the Arts with Science and Maths, we aim to promote an educational climate which is creative and expressive, inclusive, technological, vocational and relevant to the needs of all our students across the ability range.

 We encourage, and are committed to, equality of opportunity for all, and value diversity.